MileHacker Logo

 • Translation apps like Google Translate are useful; download offline packages.

-• Many tourist-facing businesses include Spanish-speaking staff.
+• Many tourist-facing businesses include Spanish-personnel who speak.

 • Consider Rosetta Stone for language learning before your trip.